mksunny1/deleight/readme.md

 Many important primitives for manipulating objects or getting stuff done with them.
 The `apply` and `process` functions of the **dom** module use the object versions under the hood.
 There are also **shared**/**sharedasync** and **deep** sub-modules for respectively accessing members in multiple objects and members deep within an object.

-Uing **shared**, you can add more structure and concision in your code by manipulating multiple objects with a single action.
+Uing **shared** (and **sharedasync**), you can add more structure and concision in your code by manipulating multiple objects with a single action. **This is where reactivity is in Deleight**.

 Using **deep**, you can trivially implement things like routing.
 Async deep member access can be used to access server data like other objects on the client.

 ```js
 import { call } from 'deleight/object/deep'